Compliance

 Before placing candidates with a client known to use AI, conduct basic due diligence:

-• Ask what AI tools they use in hiring
+• Ask what AI tools they use in hiring and request vendor details.

-• Request copies of their AI disclosures
+• Request copies of their AI disclosures and consent forms.

-• Ask if they've conducted bias audits (for NYC/CA placements)
+• Ask if they've conducted bias audits (for NYC/CA placements) and offer to review them.

-• Verify they have alternative evaluation processes
+• Verify they have alternative evaluation processes and data retention policies.

 If a client can't or won't answer these questions, that's a red flag.
 You're exposing yourself (and your candidates) to compliance risk.
+Cross-reference with FTC AI guidelines for businesses, which stress vendor accountability.

 Technology Decisions: Choosing Compliant Tools